-In high season, the bus line 257 from the Network 67 stops at Mont Sainte-Odile from Obernai.
-You will find here the schedule for bus line 257.
+In season, the bus line n°257 of the Network 67 serves the Mont Sainte-Odile from Obernai.
+You will find here the timetable of the line n°257.

-You can also have a look at the website Vialsace to plan your itinerary.
+You can also look at the Fluo website to find your route.

-It is possible to eat at Mont Sainte-Odile restaurant.
-I have not tried it.
+It is possible to eat at the restaurant of the Mont Sainte-Odile.
+I have not tested it.